 one God forever and ever, amen.

-Saint of the Day – 28 May – Blessed Maria Bartholomew Bagnesi T.O.S.D.
-(15 August 1514 at Florence, Italy – 28 May 1577 at Florence, Italy of natural causes) Beatified on 11 July 1804 by Pope Pius VII (cultus confirmed).
-Patron of abuse victims, against the death of parents, sick people, Dominican tertiaries.
+Saint of the Day – 28 May – Blessed Maria Bartolomea Bagnesi OP (1514-1577) Vrgin, Third Order Dominican, Mystic, Ecstatic, with the gift of levitation – born as Maria Bagnesi but always called “Marietta” because of her tiny frame, on 15 August 1514 at Florence, Italy and died on 28 May 1577 at Florence, Italy of natural causes, agd 62.
+Patronages – abuse victims, ill people, against the death of parents, Dominican tertiaries.
 Her body is incorrupt.

 Maria Bagnesi was born in Florence on 15 August 1514 – the Feast of the Assumption – to Carlo Bagnesi and Alessandra Orlandini.
 Bagnesi was a neglected child and her mother often left her in the care of others which included one of Bagnesi’s sisters who was a nun from the Order of Preachers so she spent most of her childhood in her sister’s convent.
 Four of her sisters would end up in the religious life.